Welcome to the Sixth Form

 We look forward to welcoming students for two years of inspiring study and opportunity in our sixth form.
 As a trailblazer school we offer an exciting range of academic, vocational and extra-curricular opportunities within a unique environment that will suit all students.

 We offer both the traditional two year A level route as well as a range of BTEC Extended Diplomas which are the equivalent to 3 A levels.
 Both routes are equally successful and provide the springboard for students to enter university or a higher level apprenticeship.
-We have a strong commitment to independent advice and guidance and through the pastoral system our learners are supported in making the right choices for further study through UCAS or work related pathways.
+We have a strong commitment to independent advice and guidance and through the pastoral system our learners are supported in making the right choices for further study through UCAS or work related pathways, which includes a week of work experience in Year 12.

 We believe in developing students beyond the classroom, to fulfil their potential as a fully rounded person with an extended enrichment entitlement to leadership, volunteering and cultural opportunities.
 Students are expected to undertake a volunteering activity whether it be in our Primary phase, leading the student parliament, acting as a ‘Student Leader of Learning’ or in a placement relating to your future.
 Students have many opportunities to enjoy the rich cultural heritage of London.
 In addition, this extra-curricular package will give students the edge in competing for jobs and university places.